Txythread/smiscasm/README.md

 ```
 curl -s https://raw.githubusercontent.com/Txythread/smiscasm/master/install-smisc.sh | sh
 ```
 *This might ask you for your password.
-This is requrired to move binaries into `/usr/local/bin`.
-If you don't want to enter your password in someones script, you can do this manually.
+This is required to move binaries into `/usr/local/bin`.
+If you don't want to enter your password in someone's script, you can do this manually.
 Hint: If you want to do this, take a look at `production.sh` or `build.sh` in each of the downloaded directories if you wish to proceed this way.*

 ### Install smiscasm only
 First, pull the repo.